 As you might know, one of the things I teach is how to control calls with customers.
-Specifically, how to deliver a warm customer experience while politely getting the long-winded customer to cut to the chase.
+Precisely, how to deliver a warm customer experience while politely getting the long-winded customer to cut to the chase.

 I teach call control.
 Now I needed to control a phone call.
 I saw this situation as a mini-test if you will.
 A test to help me keep my skills fresh.